y0ast/slurm-for-ml/README.md

 You simply pass the arguments you normally pass to `python` to [generic.sh](generic.sh) and it'll start the job for you on Slurm with a gpu and a `conda` environment set up.

+**Note:** the `--output_folder` argument is required here.
+It is necessary down the line to be able to skip jobs that were done already!

 ## Starting many jobs

 For this use case, Slurm has introduced [Job Arrays](https://slurm.schedmd.com/job_array.html).